 The school makes an effort to identify the skills our students will need when they graduate.
 With technology advances constantly impacting education, it is difficult to predict the future skills our students will need.
-During the fall of 2018, a new mission committee will be formed and our mission will be revisited as part of our CEASD accreditation process.

 Mission and Vision

 Our mission/vision and belief statements also define our school as a resource for deaf education programs statewide.
 To support that belief, our leadership has created an outreach resource team whose mission is to provide services for students, parents and school districts throughout the state of Kansas.
 Services include providing online courses, workshops, comprehensive re-evaluations for students, a lending library on deafness for parents and professionals, and state auditory training equipment lease program.